Clichy affair: Legacy

-Vengeance and catalyst for the Ère des attentats (1892-1894)
+Vengeance and catalyst for the Ère des attentats (1892–1894)

 The Clichy affair sparked outrage among a segment of French society, but it was the anarchists who were most profoundly affected.
 The events—the police forcibly seizing a flag from a peaceful demonstration, the beating of those arrested, and the harsh judicial treatment of the case—sent shockwaves through anarchist circles in France.

 During this period, anarchists were actively engaged in acts of propaganda of the deed—a strategy aiming to convey ideas through action rather than discourse.
 This manifested, among other things, in acts of a terrorist nature, particularly the assassinations of political figures or bomb attacks targeting symbols.
 The Clichy Affair ultimately convinced a number of anarchists that vengeance targeting those responsible for their repression would be legitimate.

 Consequently, Ravachol, an anarchist militant from Saint-Étienne who was on the run and in Paris, met Henri Decamps' wife there.
 This encounter persuaded him to target the magistrates responsible for the trial.
-On 11 March 1892, Ravachol and other accomplices, such as Rosalie Soubère, Joseph Jas-Béala, and Charles Simon, carried out the Saint-Germain bombing.
-This was one of the first attacks of the period that public opinion dubbed the Ère des attentats (1892-1894), a two-year span during which numerous anarchist attacks occurred in France.
+On 11 March 1892, Ravachol and other accomplices, such as Clotilde Mabillon, Charles Chaumentin, Charles Simon, and maybe Rosalie Soubère, Joseph Jas-Béala and Gustave Mathieu, carried out the Saint-Germain bombing.
+This was one of the first attacks of the period that public opinion dubbed the Ère des attentats (1892–1894), a two-year span during which numerous anarchist attacks occurred in France.

+Primary sources

+Trial and police files

+Collection of the site-archive Archives Anarchistes uploaded to Commons comprising, from the Archives de la préfecture de police de Paris :